How to Calibrate a Refrigerator Thermometers

 Q. How do you calibrate an oral thermometer?

-A. Turn the thermometer off and leave it at temperature for a half-hour.
-Now do the same test all over again using a cup of hot water, then a cup of cold water.
+A. Turn the thermometer off and leave it at the temperature for half an hour.
+Now, do the same test all over again using a cup of hot water and then a cup of cold water.
 Your thermometer is now calibrated and will show accurate temperature readings going forward.

 Conclusion

 Dial Thermometer Calibration: Fill a glass or insulated mug with crushed ice and add water.
-Stir the glass and let it sit for 5 minutes until all the ice is melting into the water.
-Check the accuracy by inserting the temperature-sensitive probe into the center of the cup of melting ice and water (32°F, 0°C).
+Stir the glass and let it sit for 5 minutes until all the ice is melted into the water.
+Check the accuracy by inserting the temperature-sensitive probe into the centre of the cup of melting ice and water (32°F, 0°C).

-If you interested in checking other how do thermometer measure be sure to check the How do Thermometers Measure Temperature and these other articles.
+If you are interested in learning how thermometers measure temperature, be sure to check out How Do Thermometers Measure Temperature and these other articles.